emqx/emqx-docs/en_US/dashboard/authz.md

 # Authorization

-EMQX provides powerful permission control capabilities, and EMQX Dashboard provides out-of-the-box authorization management capabilities to quickly configure EMQX authorization mechanisms through visual pages without writing code or manually editing configuration files, enabling permission control for publish and subscribe operations after MQTT client connection, enabling security configuration at all levels and in all scenarios.
+EMQX provides powerful permission control capabilities, and EMQX Dashboard provides out-of-the-box authorization management capabilities to quickly configure EMQX authorization mechanisms through visual pages without writing code or manually editing configuration files, enabling permission control for publishing and subscribe operations after MQTT client connection, enabling security configuration at all levels and in all scenarios.

 Under the Access Control menu on the left, users can access the Authorization page, where they can quickly create and manage the various types of authorized configuration resources that have been created.